-In 2014, Elliott all but guaranteed his ascension to the top level of the sport by winning the NASCAR XFINITY Series title to become the youngest champion in series history (18 years, 11 months and 18 days).
-He became the first competitor in any NASCAR national series to win a championship, rookie of the year and most popular driver honors in the same season.
+In 2014, Elliott all but guaranteed his ascension to the top level of the stock car racing by becoming the youngest-ever champion in the NASCAR Xfinity Series at 18 years, 11 months and 18 days.
+He remains the only competitor in the history of NASCAR’s three national series to win a championship, rookie of the year and most popular driver honors in the same season.

-Elliott has followed in the footsteps of his father, NASCAR Hall of Famer and 1988 NASCAR Cup champion Bill Elliott, in possessing a natural ability behind the wheel, a tireless work ethic and strong connections with his fans.
-Bill and Chase are the fifth father-son duo to win NASCAR national series championships, an exclusive list that includes NASCAR’s most iconic names: Petty, Earnhardt, Jarrett and Pearson.
+Elliott has followed in the footsteps of his father, NASCAR Hall of Famer and 1988 NASCAR Cup Series champion Bill Elliott, in possessing a natural ability behind the wheel, a tireless work ethic and a strong connection with his fans.
+Bill and Chase are the fifth father-son duo to win NASCAR national series championships – an exclusive list that includes NASCAR’s most iconic names: Petty, Earnhardt, Jarrett

-Elliott’s first job was washing dishes.
+Chase Elliott’s first job was washing dishes.
 Born and raised in Dawsonville, Georgia, a town steeped in racing history, he worked in the kitchen of the Dawsonville Pool Room at 13 years old.
-In the 1980s, the owner, Gordon Pirkle, began sounding a siren in celebration of each Bill Elliott victory.
+In the 1980s, owner Gordon Pirkle began sounding a siren in celebration of each Bill Elliott victory.
 That tradition continues today with Chase.

-After starting the season off strong, Elliott went on to have an equally impressive season earning 10 top-five finishes – the most by a rookie since 2005 – 17 top-10 finishes and two pole positions while leading 358 laps en route to being named the 2016 NASCAR Cup Series Rookie of the Year.
-Elliott even secured a spot in the Chase for the NASCAR Cup, marking just the second time in the history of the Chase that a rookie has qualified for the 10-race postseason.
-The previous occurrence came in 2006.
-Elliott is the only rookie to advance to the Round of 12 in the postseason.
+Elliott went on to have the best rookie season in more than a decade, earning 10 top-five finishes – the most by a rookie since 2005 – along with 17 top-10s and two poles on his way to being named the 2016 NASCAR Cup Series rookie of the year.
+Driving the iconic No. 24 Chevrolet, he secured a spot in the playoffs and became the only rookie ever to advance to the Round of 12.